13gbc/WebPage-Analysis/README.md

 Lots of information can be gathered from a webpage to help with OSINT investigations.
 Here are a couple of scripts to help !

-webpage-parse.sh - searches the webpage for links and email addresses get-heards.sh - grabs the http headers
+webpage-parse.sh - searches the webpage for links and email addresses<br>
+get-heards.sh - grabs the http headers